Skip to content

 sort / limit / dedup

 Three operations for shaping result sets.
-They do one thing each and chain together cleanly.
+Each does one thing.
+They chain together cleanly.

 Orders rows by one or more fields.